Visit our knowledge base to learn more or get in touch with support.

 This usually creates an extremely random result in the curve that would typically be very difficult to create manually.

-To the right of the Randomize button, we find the Flip Graph button.
+To the right of the Randomize button, we find the Flip Curve button.

 By clicking the Flip Curve button, the curve is flipped along the horizontal axis.
 This causes the results from the birth and death of the particle to be reversed.